vegaprotocol/specs/protocol/0057-reward-functions.md

 Calculation: the scaling factor for a party's rewards is simply the sum of all *taker fees* the party has paid within the defined scope (asset or market(s)) during the period.

+This is the complete definition for this reward *type*, other per-instance parameters are in [rewards overview](0056-rewards-overview.md#Creating-reward-schemes).

 ### Placeholder future reward (revisit for Oregon Trail)